arielf/cuts/README.md

 `cut` is a very useful Unix (and POSIX standard) utility designed to extract columns from files.
 Unfortunately, it is pretty limited in power.

-The following list demontrates what is missing in `cut` and why I felt the need to write `cuts`:
+The following list demonstrates what is missing in `cut` and why I felt the need to write `cuts`:

 - `cut` doesn't automatically detect the file input column separator: